 Dental Implants Post Op Instructions

 Some oozing of blood may be expected from the surgical site for the first few hours.
 Your saliva may be tinged with blood for the remainder of the day.
-If bleeding becomes persistent, apply direct pressure with a clean gauze pack for 30 minutes.
-If this does not stop the bleeding, please contact the office.
+If bleeding becomes persistent, apply direct pressure with a clean, moistened gauze pack for 30 minutes.
+Do not chew on the gauze.
+If this does not control the bleeding, contact our office.

 Swelling can be minimized by keeping your head elevated, using two pillows when lying down and using ice packs over the surgical areas at twenty minute intervals during the first twenty-four hours.

 Your jaw and lip will remain numb for approximately six hours.
 You should begin taking the medication prescribed for discomfort while you are still numb to prevent the onset of pain.
-If you should begin to experience more that mild discomfort, you may take the medication every two-three hours as necessary.
-If this is not sufficient, please contact our office.
+If you should begin to experience mild discomfort you can take Advil or Ibuprofen every 4-6 hours.
+A narcotic pain medication may have been prescribed for you if you are expected to experience more than moderate discomfort.
+Take the antibiotic and oral rinse as directed.

 A slight elevation in temperature is common on the evening of the surgery.
 However it should not exceed 101 degrees.
 If this occurs, please contact our office.